 What’s in a Name?

 Names should be unique but not too unconventional or strange.
 Not every business is about going against the status quo.
 If anything, most companies seek to uphold industry standards and excel in their fields rather than redefine them.
 No matter what name you choose, it needs to be presented to your audience in the right context.
 That’s where graphic designers come in.
 Without the proper presentation, brand names can come off as too obscure.
 People don’t think Apple is weird even if it may have sounded a bit random when it was founded.
 In general, names should be easy to spell, simple to pronounce and general enough that they give you room to expand as your business grows.
+You should also make sure that your name is properly associated with you in all channels.
+According to Podium, one of the best ways to do this is to make sure your business is properly claimed on Google.

 Decide if you need a regular office space or if a virtual office will do.
 Paying for a physical location could be an unnecessary expense, and the overhead costs could take thousands away from a budget that’s better invested elsewhere.
 Having an online presence is important no matter your office location, so make sure that you have a professional web design that reflects your company’s culture and values.
 It’s OK to be fun and personal!
 The days of robotic, stoic businesses are gone.
 If you own a business that requires clients to visit you in real life, then make sure you pick a location that’s in a good neighborhood.
 Decorate the space to reflect your brand’s personality.
 Be sure to also include some amenities, like free refreshments and phone-charging docks.